Fatmangh/Flicker-Android-App/README.md

 * [x] Improve the user interface through styling and coloring

-* [x]Allow video posts to be played in full-screen using the YouTubePlayerView (3 points)
+* [x]Allow video posts to be played in full-screen using the YouTubePlayerView -- Partially :).
+I tried

 ## Video Walkthrough